mohammadolama/MachineLearning/README.md

 ### HW2
 This directory contains solutions to 2nd practical assignments.

-This homeworks focused on classical models like Linear Regression, Decision Trees, and SVM.
+These homeworks focused on classical models like Linear Regression, Decision Trees, and SVM.
 These methods were applied on different datasets.

 ## HW3
+This directory contains solutions to 3rd practical assignments.

+These homeworks focused on deep learning models.
+In one of the assignments we build a neural network from the ground using just "Numpy" library.